SlowsieNT/Genshin-Impact/README.md

 How to maintain: <br>https://www.youtube.com/watch?v=q0eT1Qar_nY

 NOTE:
-<br>- Don't press F2 like a madman during register/login, script will break
+- Don't press F2 like a madman during register/login, script will break
+  - Then you need to Press Home + F2
-<br>- Script can be used at ANY QUEST, but some MAY end up being STUCK in a loop (Venti's quest is just an example)
+- Script can be used at ANY QUEST
+  - BUT some MAY end up being STUCK in a loop (Venti's quest is just an example)
+- Script can break
-<br>- Script can break, so press Home then F2 again if it escalates during Questing
+  - Press Home then F2 again if it escalates during Questing

 ### FAQ
 Q: What's center of the mouse?<br>